jlumijarvi/mysql-replication-docker/README.md

 ### Master server firewall configuration

-Allow MySQL access from the slave to the master.
+In other than local environments where a firewall such us afw is used allow MySQL access from the slave to the master.

 If the slave is in another server get the server's public IP address.